jbrd/glium_shapes/README.md

 extra shapes as well.
 Bugs will be fixed (please raise an issue if you find any!).

+## Contributing Patches

+Contributions are most welcome!
+To reduce the feedback loop, please ensure you perform the following checks before contributing a patch:

+* Ensure the project builds in debug: `cargo build`
+* Ensure the project builds in release: `cargo build --release`
+* Ensure the tests pass: `cargo test`
+* Ensure the coding style is consistent (`cargo fmt` should yield no changes)
+* Ensure all the examples build and run successfully
+* Ensure your name is added to the contributors list in README.md

 ## Contributors

 James Bird (@jbrd)